\Lambda-buildings and base change functors: Proof of the third Main Result

 Let $(X,\cA)$ be an affine building with model space $\MS=\MS(\Lambda,\RS)$ and $\iota$ an embedding of $\MS$ into $\MS'$ induced by a monomorphism $e$ as above.
-We now define a space $X'$ and a set of charts $\cA'$ which will turn out to be the generalized affine building whose existence is claimed in the third main result.
+Using a quotient construction on $\cA \times \MS'$ we will define a space $X'$ and a set of charts $\cA'$ in Definition~\ref{def:extension} which will turn out to be the generalized affine building whose existence is claimed in the third Main Result.